Whether she meant to or not, Leah Chisholm has become a bit of a feminist icon.

 Start playing with royalty-free piano loops in Arcade.
-Instantly access over 55,000 sounds, free for 30 days.
+Instantly access over 55,000 sounds — try it free.

 “‘Be the change feminism’ is just… exist in this space… and because you’re existing, that’s feminism,” she says.
 “I try to operate from… take the gig, stand up on that stage, be myself, do my thing… I’ve learned how to operate as a producer and occupy this space, but I don’t really think I qualify as being a mouthpiece.”

 For that, Chisholm often turns to Femme House co-founder Lauren Spalding.
 The two friends first met in the Bay Area, way before Chisholm ever dreamt of being an electronic musician.
 Bonding over a shared love of music and a desire to create safe spaces for underrepresented peoples, they worked together on a queer dance party in San Francisco.

 “I’d wear a different ball gown at every show, and the decor was fucking insane,” Chisholm says.
 “Unfortunately, we made the party Isis, and the slogan was ‘I am Isis, you are Isis, we are Isis,’ and then six months later.
 ISIS, the terrorist group really came front and center.”